lky1998/multiply_fp32/doc/spec.md

 To keep the design stable and reduce debugging mistakes, implement in this order:

 1. Handshake / FSM only
-2. Special case detection (zero, underflow, overflow)
+2. Normal-number sign handling
-3. Normal-number sign handling
+3. Exponent extraction and unbiased conversion
-4. Exponent extraction and unbiased conversion
+4. 24-bit mantissa formation with hidden 1
-5. 24-bit mantissa formation with hidden 1
+5. Mantissa multiplication (48-bit precision)
-6. Mantissa multiplication (48-bit precision)
+6. Normalization
-7. Normalization
+7. Round-to-nearest-even
-8. Round-to-nearest-even
+8. Pack result

-9. Pack result with overflow/underflow checks
+Do not overcomplicate special-case behavior unless required by tests.

 ---